freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/create-decimal.md

 assert(typeof myDecimal === 'number');
 ```

-`myDecimal` should have a decimal point
+`myDecimal` should have a decimal point.

 ```js
 assert(myDecimal % 1 != 0);